Looking Closely at the Growth Curve for Innoviz Technologies Ltd. (INVZ)

-Innoviz Technologies Ltd. (NASDAQ:INVZ) went up by 3.93% from its latest closing price compared to the recent 1-year high of $8.03.
-The company’s stock price has collected -2.71% of loss in the last five trading sessions.
+Innoviz Technologies Ltd. (NASDAQ:INVZ) went up by 5.70% from its latest closing price compared to the recent 1-year high of $8.03.
+The company’s stock price has collected 2.45% of gains in the last five trading sessions.
 Barron’s reported on 08/02/22 that VW Selects Innoviz for Self-Driving Lidar Technology

 Is It Worth Investing in Innoviz Technologies Ltd. (NASDAQ :INVZ) Right Now?